thanhnt2410/thanhnt2410/README.md

 <h1 align="center">Hi 👋, I'm Nguyen Tuan Thanh</h1>
-<h3 align="center">I'm 22 years old.
-I graduated bachero of Control and Automation Engineering in Hanoi University of Sience and Technology.
-I speak Vietnamese and English</h3>
+<h3 align="center">I'm 24 years old.
+I graduated bachero of Control and Automation Engineering in Hanoi University of Sience and Technology</h3>

 - 🔭 In University, I worked on **IPAC Lab of HUST about Target Tracking Indoor Positioning**